creynaud/hands-on-django-doc/source/my_notes_class_based_view.rst

 What happens when you access http://127.0.0.1:8000/notes/ and you are not logged in (hint: this will be the subject of the next step of this workshop)?

 Don't forget to modify the tests accordingly.

+Also commit your changes before going to the next step.